ferioliste/ferioliste/README.md

 ## 🧠 **About me**

-- 🎞️ Favourite sitcom: _The Big Bang Theory_
+- 🎞️ Favourite TV series: _The Big Bang Theory_
 - 🏊‍♂️ I swim regularly to stay in shape
 - 🌍 I love travelling around the world 💚